Behind the Series: Origin of Form

 Sea Anemones are extraordinary creatures—both delicate yet powerful—embodying a living metaphor for relational intelligence and the dynamics of energetic presence.

 Anemones are fixed in place, yet they respond dynamically to their surroundings.
-Closing up when touched, expanding in calm waters, and adjusting to stimuli with astonishing sensitivity.
+Closing up when touched, expanding in calm waters, and adjusting to stimuli with acute sensitivity.

-Though they lack a centralized nervous system, they respond via a network of nerve cells—an early form of nonlinear, field-based sensing that allows them to feel the environment and respond with distributed intelligence.
+Though they lack a centralized nervous system, they respond via a network of nerve cells—an early form of nonlinear, field-based sensing that allows them to sense the environment and respond with distributed intelligence.

 Clownfish swimming among sea anemone tentacles in an aquarium.